Nandamuri Kalyana Chakravarthy

 Nandamuri Kalyana Chakravarthy is an Indian actor known for his roles in Telugu cinema during the 1980s.
 He appeared as both a lead and supporting actor in approximately 15 films.
 Notable among his works are Thalambralu (1986), Inti Donga (1987), and Lankeswarudu (1989).

 Early life

 Nandamuri Kalyana Chakravarthy is the son of N. Trivikrama Rao, film producer and the younger brother of Telugu film doyen, N. T. Rama Rao.
-He is also the cousin of actor Nandamuri Balakrishna.
+He is thus the cousin of actor Nandamuri Balakrishna.
 Trivikrama Rao co-produced several films with his elder brother, N. T. Rama Rao, which contributed to Kalyana Chakravarthy's early exposure to the film industry.
 Growing up in this environment, he developed a natural passion for cinema.

 Kalyana Chakravarthy shared a close bond with his father, whose opinions he highly valued.
 He would always seek his father's approval before committing to any role or script.
 If his father approved of a script, Kalyan would agree to it.